-I am a third year PhD student advised by Prof. Dr. Laurent Vanbever.
+I am a fourth year PhD student advised by Prof. Dr. Laurent Vanbever.

 I earned my bachelor as well as master degree in electrical engineering and information technology from ETH Zürich.

 My research focus is on network measurements and I try to improve the observability of large networks.
 In the past, I worked on the MAMI project with Mirja and Brian.